-Human-centered design, which informs part of our approach, was pioneered by IDEO (the company that designed the mouse and the notebook computer), and we add to those ideas a strong “results” focus based on the work of former Rensselaerville Institute CEO Hal Williams.
+Human-centered design, which informs part of my approach, was pioneered by IDEO (the company that designed the mouse and the notebook computer), and I add to those ideas a strong “results” focus based on the work of former Rensselaerville Institute CEO Hal Williams.
 This combination enables rapid innovation and a practical, iterative process of revision in response to changing circumstances, in contrast to the traditional linear five-year plan.
 The focus on results also combats the over-emphasis on process and innovation for its own sake that is a pitfall of some applications of human-centered design thinking in higher education.
 And now that more and more work is being done remotely, where the results but not the activities are on view, a results-based approach makes even more sense.

 This is not a cookie-cutter methodology for strategic planning, but rather an alternative approach that can make any planning process more engaging, efficient, and relevant by asking different questions, and thinking of the future of the institution not as something to plan for, but as something to design.
 Instead of asking, “Where do we want to be in five years?,” and attempting to answer that impossible question across an entire institution, strategic design focuses on identifying and designing or redesigning aspects of the institution that need specific changes in behavior.
 In addition, the focus is on the experience of the “user” (students) rather than the preservation and advancement of the institution (which will in fact preserve and advance the institution).